Advice from PTUK / PTI / PTIrl / APAC during the COVID-19 Emergency

 The health and well-being of all registrants, their clients and their families is the primary concern of Play Therapy UK, Play Therapy International, Play Therapy Ireland and APAC and our advice is based upon Government instructions.

-The extent and effect of the COVID-19 outbreak is rapidly changing and we advise all members to keep up to date with the latest advice from their respective Governments as well as the information provided on the PTUK/PTI/PTIrl/APAC websites.
+With the gradual relaxation of the lockdown measures, we advise all members to keep up to date with the latest advice from their respective Governments as well as the information provided on the PTUK/PTI/PTIrl/APAC websites.

-The APAC, PTUK and PTI offices are now operating with very restricted resources and therefore it may take longer than we would wish to respond to your individual queries.
+The APAC, PTUK and PTI offices are operating with very restricted resources and, therefore, it may take longer than we would wish to respond to your individual queries.

 If you are currently enrolled on a Certificate in Therapeutic Play Skills or Diploma in Play Therapy course, please check your emails regularly.
-All course weekends up until at least 20th May 2020 have now been postponed; your cohort will be contacted to arrange a replacement date that is convenient for all.
+All weekends for courses which were scheduled to take place up until 25th July 2020 have now been postponed; your cohort will be contacted to arrange a replacement date that is convenient for all.
 The APAC Office will contact you by email should it be necessary to postpone future course weekends.

 Hand-in deadlines will be extended for academic and clinical portfolios.
 New dates will be confirmed for each cohort, once the situation becomes clearer.
 Please do not submit your portfolios to the office until you are instructed by your Course Director to do so.

-If you have any queries about your assignments/placements hours/hand in dates, please make contact with your Course Director in the first instance.
+If you have any queries about your assignments, placements hours or hand-in dates, you should, in the first instance, make contact with your Course Director.